Definitive proof that Trump’s steel wall doesn’t work

-NBC has obtained a photo showing that the steel slat wall Trump has been vigorously espousing can be cut with a saw.
+NBC has obtained a photo showing that the steel slat wall Donald Trump has been vigorously espousing can be cut with a saw.
 Clearly, the wall would not work as Trump envisioned it–nor would the other prototypes.

-In 2017, the Department of Homeland Security tested eight wall prototypes that Trump and his cronies are considering for the Mexico border.
+In 2017, the U.S. Department of Homeland Security (DHS) tested eight wall prototypes that Trump and his cronies are considering for the Mexico border.
 The test was simple: DHS asked the military to try to breach the wall using ordinary tools available at any hardware store.

 Dept. of Homeland Security testing of a steel slat prototype for border wall proved it could be cut through with a saw, according to a report by DHS.